isomerpages/moe-christchurchsec/_our-experience/Academic Programmes/Humanities.md

 <p>
 <br>
 </p>
-<p>The department's emphasis on outdoor and experiential learning is a unique
-feature of the Humanities education at Christ Church Secondary School.
-Students are encouraged to take up the role of young investigators and engage their senses to explore various topics in History and Geography.
-The Humanities Experiential Learning Programme (HELP) allows students to connect the knowledge and skills they have acquired in the classroom to the real world.
-As part of the department's inquiry approach to the Humanities, students learn by doing, seeing, and experiencing.</p>
-<p>Students on a learning journey at Sungei Buloh</p>
-<p>Students interviewing tourists on a learning journey at Marina Bay</p>
-<p>Students engaging a mini archaeological dig lesson called ‘Totally Diggin’
-History’</p>
 <h3>Stretch Programmes</h3>
 <p>The Humanities department offers a range of activities to engage students
 beyond the syllabus and help them develop skills in research, writing,